tjdwill/cpp-notes/misc/tidbits.md

 recursive call, a new stack frame is allocated.
 This means that the state of the current frame has to be stored somewhere such that, upon return, we can continue execution.
 In other words, to successfully solve this problem using a stack implementation, I need to store both relevant parameters *and* the execution state.
-I did this with two stacks (This will be pseudocode-linke):
+I did this with two stacks (This will be pseudocode-like):

 ```python
 def traverse(node):